KaiBot3000/dotfiles/kaiReadme.md

 This is a work in progress and will shift as I adjust to the culture here, but here's my starting point:
 - I work much better in mornings than evenings.
 - I have a dedicated office at home and focus well there, and also like being in an office with coworkers when possible.
-- I keep my calendar updated including blocking out time I need to focus.
+- I keep my calendar updated.
-- I don't have email on my phone, but I can change that if needed.

 ## Goals